nima-siboni/communicative-MARL-v1/README.md

 ## The environment

-The used environment is the one developed [here](https://github.com/nima-siboni/multi-agent-trains-env).
+The used environment is the [multi-agent-trains-env](https://github.com/nima-siboni/multi-agent-trains-env) which is developed specifically to a RL-friendly simulation environment.

+Here, the major modification introduced to this environment concerns the reward engineering.
+In the original implementation both of the agents recieved a large negative reward as soon as a conflict happened.
+With a slight modificition, here only the agent which enters into a currently occupied track reccieves the negative reward.